puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 * Return the DHCP server addresses for all interfaces as a hash.
 * If the interface that is the default gateway is DHCP assigned, there will also be a `"system"` entry in the hash.
+* This fact is structured.
+Values are returned as a group of key-value pairs.

 **Resolution**: